 Changes in Capitalization.
-In the event any change is made to the outstanding shares of our common stock by reason of any stock split, stock dividend, recapitalization, combination of shares, exchange of shares, spin-off transaction or other change in corporate structure effected without our receipt of consideration or should the value of our outstanding shares of common stock be substantially reduced by reason of a spin-off transaction or extraordinary dividend or distribution or should there occur any merger, consolidation, reincorporation or other reorganization, equitable adjustments will be made to: (i) the maximum number and/or class of securities issuable under the 2016 Plan; (ii) the maximum number and/or class of securities for which any one (1) person may be granted common stock-denominated awards under the 2016 Plan per calendar year; (iv) the number and/or class of securities and the exercise price per share in effect for outstanding options and stock appreciation rights; (v) the number and/or class of securities studied stock award, restricted stock unit, dividend equivalent right and any other award denominated in shares of our common stock and the consideration (if any) payable per share; and the number and/or class of securities subject to repurchase rights and the repurchase price payment per share.
+In the event any change is made to the outstanding shares of our common stock by reason of any stock split, stock dividend, recapitalization, combination of shares, exchange of shares, spin-off transaction or other change in corporate structure effected without our receipt of consideration or should the value of our outstanding shares of common stock be substantially reduced by reason of a spin-off transaction or extraordinary dividend or distribution or should there occur any merger, consolidation, reincorporation or other reorganization, equitable adjustments will be made to: (i) the maximum number and/or class of securities issuable under the 2016 Plan; (ii) the maximum number and/or class of securities for which incentive stock options may be granted under the 2016 Plan; (iii) the maximum number and/or class of securities for which any one (1) person may be granted common stock-denominated awards under the 2016 Plan per calendar year; (iv) the number and/or class of securities and the exercise price per share in effect for outstanding options and stock appreciation rights; (v) the number and/or class of securities subject to each outstanding stock award, restricted stock unit, dividend equivalent right and any other award denominated in shares of our common stock and the consideration (if any) payable per share; and the number and/or class of securities subject to repurchase rights and the repurchase price payment per share.
 Such adjustments will be made in such manner as the plan administrator deems appropriate.